 Glad you asked!
 Glamping has all of the good stuff about camping like being close to nature and getting to sleep in a tent without having to put up the tent or pee in a bush.
 Basically, it’s camping for the glamorous.
 Haha.

 No, but really, it’s just an incredible concept that brings you closer to nature without having to travel with a load of camping gear or have the stress of pitching tents or sleeping on a deflating air mattress.
-I’m one of the crazy people that loves this stuff and was a little unsure if the whole glamping thing was for me.
-Then I arrived at Akumal Natura Glamping in Mexico, and I was completely won over!
+I’m one of the crazy people who loves this stuff and was a little unsure if the whole glamping thing was for me.
+Then I arrived at Akumal Natura Glamping Mexico, and I was completely won over!

-Why stay at Akumal Glamping?
+Why stay at Akumal Glamping Mexico?

 There are many places to stay in Akumal, but none of them are like Akumal Natura Glamping!
 Glamping en Mexico is something everyone should experience.
 To be able to take a short ride on a bus from my base in Playa del Carmen to the Mexican Jungle and sleep in a beautiful tent on an incredibly comfortable bed is a pretty unique experience.
 Oh, and did I mention they have running water, wifi, and daily yoga classes.